 Porto Vecchio (Old Port) is the southern-most port on the east coast of Corsica, France.
 A town built on ex-salt marshes, salt continues to play an important role, and if you visit in September, watching the salt harvest is a truly intriguing experience!

 Porto Vecchio itself has much to offer such as the old town around the Place de Republique with fascinating old buildings lining narrow streets.
-With cafes and restaurants overlooking the harbour, the marina area is also well worth investigating.
+With cafes and restaurants overlooking the harbor, the marina area is also well worth investigating.

 Historic citadel ruins dot the Old Town district.
 History buffs should not forget to visit the Bastion San Antonia and the Bastion de France, two ancient fortresses that have been restored.
 Another impressive ancient structure is the Church of Saint Jean-Baptiste, which boasts of elegant frescoes and picturesque stained glass windows.
 The Saint Croix Chapel should also be visited, especially during the Holy Week.